ceich/escriva-works-skill/README.md

 The actual content of the works is not committed to this repository for copyright reasons.

+## Intents

+The skill supports the following custom intents:
+- Lookup: read a passage by number (default next, else first) from a book
+- Search: search for a term in a specified book (default all books)
+- Rosary: read the meditation for one of the mysteries of one part of the Holy Rosary
+- Stations: read the meditation for one of the Stations of the Cross

 ## Architecture

 The layers in the skill are:
 - VUI:
   * receiving intents
+  * restoring state
   * handling non-query intents
-  * creating a query based on intent and slot values
+  * creating a query based on intent, slot values and state
   * transforming query responses for voice (e.g. IPA for Latin pronunciation)
+  * saving state
   * returning responses
 - Query:
-  * extracting content from the works
+  * extracting content from the works given a set of parameters, either:
+    - a single passage
+    - a list of search results

  In the future the VUI layer may be split into Alexa-specific and generic layers, to add support for other VUIs.